rklosej/Manskelab/file_conversion/README.md

 A collection of software to convert file types.

 Included file conversions:
--.AIM to .NIfTI
+- .AIM to .NIfTI
--.AIM to .MHA
+- .AIM to .MHA
--DICOM image series to .NIfTI (TO-DO)
+- DICOM image series to .NIfTI (TO-DO)
--.MHA to .AIM (TO-DO)
+- .MHA to .AIM (TO-DO)

 # Requirements
--Python version 2.7
+- Python version 2.7
--Anaconda
+- Anaconda

 To install the complete Python environment, run the following command in your terminal:
 ```